 What struck me as I got to know some of my fellow students in the Mindfulness course was that a significant portion of them were health care professionals as myself - there were several physicians, nurses, medical technicians in our group - and what became abundantly evident as the course unfolded was how necessary this type of strategy is in the lives of us all.

 One of several tools one learns in Mindfulness practice is to internalize, and then actualize in daily practice, the acronym S.T.O.P. - Stop, Think, Observe, Proceed.
 The S.T.O.P. acronym has utility as a response to life stressors.
 Even as this S.T.O.P. mnemonic may appear to be yet one more self-evident and "throw-away" concept, it is also a much ignored aspect of modern-day life.
 There seems to be no time to stop and observe anymore.
 Today, society moves at warp speed, with multi-tasking being largely rewarded, and only rarely punished (for example, if one gets caught texting while driving).
 There is no time to actually listen, to smell the flowers, as it were.
-Yet the Mindfulness practitioner actually takes the time to think and observe before responding; indeed, Responding instead of Reacting Reflexively.
+Yet the Mindfulness practitioner actually takes the time to think and observe before responding.
+Responding, instead of Reacting Reflexively.
+Andrew Weill M.D. has coined the term "news fast."
+Avoid TV, radio and internet news for, say, a week.
+Read books.
+Yes, a physical book.
+Look at nature.
+Play music, or an instrument, if you do.
+See what happens to your stress and blood pressure.

 In the workplace, this concept of reflection and response leads to more mindful interactions with colleagues, mindful e-mailing (meaning not just firing off endless reactive e-mails, but taking the time pre-emptively to think about the recipients of those myriad zingers), and less anger, envy and resentment among coworkers.